regolith-linux/regolith-linux.github.io/getting_started.md

 title: Getting Started
 ---

-## Regolith Interface
+## Regolith Interface Tour

+### Desktop Bar

-Bar - The only UI widget persistently on screen.
+The only UI widget persistently on screen.
 This shows your workspace state as well as some system information such as CPU load and the date.

+### Windows

-Windows - Essentially as is in other windowing environments such as Mac OS X or Windows, but without titles or decorations.
+Essentially as is in other graphical windowing environments such as Mac OS X or Windows, but without titles or decorations.
 Their size and position are generally managed via the keyboard, although you can use a mouse of you prefer.
 More details below about window management.

+### Workspaces

-Workspaces - A workspace is simply a computer screen's worth of windows.
+A workspace is simply a computer screen's worth of windows.
 By default Regolith provides 10 workspaces to manage your work in.

+### Launcher

-Launcher - A full-screen dialog that allows you to launch programs or select windows.
+A full-screen dialog that allows you to launch programs or select windows.

+### Notifications

-Notifications - A transient window at the top right of the screen shows notifications from applications.
+A transient window at the top right of the screen shows notifications from applications.

+### Keybinding Helper

-Keybinding Helper - Upon first login, a cheat-sheet of keybindings is launched on the right side of the screen.
+Upon first login, a cheat-sheet of keybindings is launched on the right side of the screen.
 Subsequent logins do not show the shortcuts, but they can be viewed on the desktop with the `⊞ Win`-`?` key sequence.

 ## Launching Programs

 In Regolith Linux, applications are launched via the `⊞ Win`-`space` sequence.
 A full screen dialog is presented.
 Begin typing the app or command and the list will filter as you type.
 Launch the app by selecting it and pressing `enter`.

 The terminal application is special in Regolith as it can be launched with `⊞ Win`-`enter`.

+### Terminal Commands

+To page up past the top of the screen to see the buffered terimal, use `shift`-`page up`.
+To adjust the font size in the active terminal, use `shift`-`ctrl`-`page up` `shift`-`ctrl`-`page down`.
+To cycle between light and dark Solarized themes, press `F6`.

 ## Workspaces